adrianbj/TracyDebugger/docs/debug-bar.md

 ![Request Info panel - Field Settings](img/request-info-field-settings.png)

+### Field Export Code

+This section is only available when viewing the settings page for a field in the admin.
+Shows the `setImportData()` JSON snippet that you can paste into another site's Setup > Fields > Import to recreate this field exactly.
+Saves the round-trip through the admin export/import screens.

 ### Module Settings

 This section is only available when viewing the settings page for a module in the admin

 ![Request Info panel - Module Settings](img/request-info-module-settings.png)

+### Page Object / Template Object / Fields Object

+These sections expose the full `$page`, `$template`, and `$fields` objects respectively.
+Disabled by default because they significantly increase the size of the panel — enable in the module config when you need to inspect the raw object tree.

 ***